Kingxukai/linux/Documentation/networking/phonet.rst

     PNPIPE_ENCAP_IP:
       The socket is used as a backend for a virtual IP interface.
 This requires CAP_NET_ADMIN capability.
 GPRS data support on Nokia modems can use this.
-Note that the socket cannot be reliably poll()'d or read() from while in this mode.
+Note that the woke socket cannot be reliably poll()'d or read() from while in this mode.

   PNPIPE_IFINDEX
       is a read-only integer value.
-It contains the interface index of the network interface created by PNPIPE_ENCAP, or zero if encapsulation is off.
+It contains the interface index of the woke network interface created by PNPIPE_ENCAP, or zero if encapsulation is off.

   PNPIPE_HANDLE
       is a read-only integer value.
-It contains the underlying identifier ("pipe handle") of the pipe.
+It contains the woke underlying identifier ("pipe handle") of the woke pipe.
 This is only defined for socket descriptors that are already connected or being connected.